 The facility was aware of the guard’s sexual misconduct but turned a blind eye.
 We fought the case for 11 years and on November 2, 20l5, we prevailed.
 Others may have given up after all that time.

 On another scale, Peter Goldstein as a personal injury attorney who specializes in police misconduct or police brutality also handled a Las Vegas case involving a police officer who threw a jailed person to the ground without justification.
 The case was settled without litigation.

 Another case involved a person who was injured by a county sheriff while he was incarcerated.
 That case took a long time to settle due to the ‘code of silence’ among police officers who back each other up when excessive force is used.
 Our perseverance paid off and the case was settled for a significant amount of money.

 Not all cases have video evidence, and some cases are more challenging than others.
 If a case is not supported by video evidence or witnesses, we may be able to identify other types of evidence which can support your version of the facts.

 For us, winning a challenging case by obtaining compensation for our client is very satisfying.

 HOW WE CAN HELP

 Police brutality and police misconduct cases are difficult and challenging.
-The Law Office of Peter Goldstein is prepared to take on difficult cases and to fight regardless of the obstacles and challenges, and to persist no matter how long it will take to obtain fair compensation for our clients.
+The Law Office of Peter Goldstein is prepared to take on difficult cases and fight regardless of the obstacles and challenges, and persist no matter how long it will take to obtain fair compensation for our clients.

 Contact our experienced police misconduct attorney at (702) 474-6400.